multiversx/mx-docs/docs/technology/the-arwen-wasm-vm.md

+---
+id: the-arwen-wasm-vm
-# The Arwen WASM VM
+title: The Arwen WASM VM
+---

 The execution of SmartContracts plays a central role in modern blockchain networks.
 Elrond built a fast and secure virtual machine for this purpose, called Arwen.